Last Updated on November 25, 2020

 To ensure you get the healthiest ingredients, always opt for organic, non-GMO versions when available.

 Stuffing – An average 1/2-cup serving typically contains 180 calories and 9 grams.
 That serving is the size of a tennis ball.
 Swap butter for chicken broth and save up to 50 calories per serving.
-Use whole grain bread (breadcrumbs) and boost nutrients adding more veggies like; onions, water chestnuts, carrots, and celery.
-All stuffing friends, tasty, low-cal veggies that’ll add vitamins.
-Plus, the whole grains and veggies have fat-fighting fiber. #winning
+Use whole grain bread (breadcrumbs) to avoid inflammatory gluten and boost nutrients by adding more veggies like; onions, water chestnuts, carrots, and celery.
+Veggies act as a filler that add volume without calories and also add more vitamins & minerals.
+Plus, the whole grains & veggies have fiber that will help you digest better and feel more full, faster for far less calories. #winning

 Mashed Potatoes – have about 220 calories and 8 grams of fat per serving from butter, cream, and/or milk.
-Swap for organic options or unsweetened, plain nut milk alternatives when applicable.
-You can always make your own nut milk, too.
+Swap for organic options or unsweetened, plain nut milk alternatives, when applicable.
+You can make your own nut milk.
 Add flavor with herbs and organic plain Greek Yogurt… it tastes just like sour cream but with protein.
-You can make Mashed Cauliflower as a potato alternative.
+You can make mashed cauliflower as a potato alternative to boost fiber and nutrients.

-Green Bean Casserole – One 1/2-cup serving typically contains 120 calories, 8 grams of fat and 550 milligrams of sodium.
-Use low-sodium or reduced-fat varieties of cream of mushroom (cream of celery) soup.
+Green Bean Casserole – One 1/2-cup serving typically contains 120 calories, 8 grams of fat, and 550 milligrams of sodium.
+Use low-sodium or reduced-fat varieties of cream of mushroom (or cream of celery) soup.
 You’ll save 120 calories and 16 grams of fat by using the reduced-fat version.
 Dilute the soup with bone broth, to cut calories without sacrificing flavor.

 Your Coach and Biggest Cheerleader